Over 50 shopping malls reopened in Medellín with thousands of shops reopened in the city starting on June 1. Also, El Hueco in El Centro is open.

 After a pilot of opening three malls in Medellín (Oviedo, Gran Plaza and La Frontera Mall) starting on May 25, over 50 malls in Medellín reopened on June 1.

 Many of the malls in Medellín have remained partially open during the nationwide quarantine in Colombia, as grocery stores, pharmacies and banks are permitted to be open during the quarantine.

 The over 50 malls that reopened yesterday in Medellín are more full-blown reopening of these malls and permit most shops to open.
-But the food courts and restaurants will remain closed for table service and are only permitted to offer domicilio (delivery) service or take-out service.
+Also, the food courts and restaurants are open for table service.